tonyvu2014/servistory/amplify/README.md

 # Test GraphQL locally

-Run `amplify mock`, the local mock AppSync URL will be shown on terminal.
+- Run `amplify mock`, the local mock AppSync URL will be shown on terminal.
+- Run `amplify mock function`, to trigger the lambda with event payload as specified in `event.json` file

 # Switch between different environments